Eb-Zeero/stencil_wc/README.md

 * `license`.
 The license (type) for the package.
 This is used for the `package.json` file.
 If the default `MIT` is kept, a license file is generated.

-* `test_server_port`.
-The port on which a test server should listen.
-Both the `test` and the `start` task defined in the `package.json` file make use of a test server.

-## Configuring the project

-Various bits and pieces of a newly generated project need to be tweaked.

 ### Modify the web component

-The generated web component just renders a `div` element with `Hello World` as its content.
+The generated web component just renders a `div` element with `Hello World!
+I'm (project Author)` as its content.
 You can find the component's directory in the `components/` directory.

 You may rename or add web components.
 If so, you have to update the file `src/index.html` accordingly.

-You might also want to update the test html in the configuration file `webpack/webpack.config.development.js`.
+Styles of you component can be added to the css file within the components director

 ### Add tests

 Apart from the file defining the web component itself, the component's directory also contains a test file.
 You need to modify the existing test and add further tests as required.
 If you don't want to include any tests at all, you have to remove the test file.

-Thanks to the [jest-puppeteer](https://github.com/smooth-code/jest-puppeteer) preset used, Puppeteer's `browser` and `page` variables are directly available as global variables in Jest tests.
-There is no need to explicitly construct them in your tests.

 ### Add documentation

 You may have to update the documentation in three places:

-1. The `README.md` file in the root directory.
+1. The `readme.md` file in the root directory.
 2. The content of the `docs/` folder.
 3. The mkdocs configuration in the `mkdocs.yml` file in the root directory.